sugaroverflow/oopPokemonJourney/presentation.md

 Plugins implement different behaviors via a common interface.
 - There are many different existing types of plugins:
 - annotated, yaml (menus, routes, and services), hook, discovery, static
-- And making a custom plugin takes a lot of work.
-You have to create a plugin manager, a plugin base, a plugin interface and a bunch of other things.
-It's not likely that we would need to do this.
+- And making a custom plugin takes a lot of work:

-- to create a custom plugin:
+To create a custom plugin:
 Annotation Plugin Definition
 Plugin Manager Service
 Plugin Interface